PersonalCheezit/GabbieLC/HW1_ReadingResponse/README.md

 ### Two things that I already knew
 - One thing that I already knew was how it has a DIY/Punk ethos to it.
 It kinda reminds me of a musical version of the Dadaism sound wise and coding wise.
-- Another thing that I kind of already knew was
+- Another thing that I kind of already knew was that it was very open ended in terms of what live coding could be!
+I just didn't realize how open ended it really was.